MirrorVista

 Can I cut a mirror without a glass cutter?

 Technically yes, but it’s not recommended.
 Tools like diamond-tipped knives or tile cutters may work, but they increase the risk of shattering.
-A proper glass cutter is the safest tool when learning how to cut the mirror.
+A proper glass cutter is the safest tool when learning how do you cut glass mirror.

 Is it dangerous to cut a mirror by myself?

 It can be dangerous if safety precautions aren’t followed.
 Always wear gloves, goggles, and work on a flat surface.
-Knowing how to cut the mirror properly reduces the risk of injury.
+Knowing how to cut a piece of mirror properly reduces the risk of injury.

 Do I need to sand the mirror edges after cutting?